 Recent New Jersey Municipal Court Case Reiterates Laws

 The New Jersey Superior Court – Appellate Division recently reiterated these principles in State v.
 Federico, (App.
 Div.
 July 12, 2010).
 The defendant in Federico was guilty of driving while intoxicated (DWI), N.J.S.A.
 39:4-50, refusal to take a breathalyzer, N.J.S.A.
 39:4-50.2, and driving while suspended, N.J.S.A.
 39:3-40.
 Ibid.
 As a third DWI offender defendant was sentenced in the Clifton Municipal Court to a custodial sentence of 180 days, a ten-year suspension of his license, a $1,000 fine, and other miscellaneous costs and fines.
 Ibid.
-On the refusal charge defendant received a concurrent ten-year loss of license.
+On the refusal, charge defendant received a concurrent ten-year loss of license.
 Ibid.
-For driving while on a suspended license, defendant received a separate $1,000 fine, $33 in costs, a consecutive two-year suspension of his driver’s license and a consecutive 45 day jail sentence.
+For driving while on a suspended license, the defendant received a separate $1,000 fine, $33 in costs, a consecutive two-year suspension of his driver’s license, and a consecutive 45-day jail sentence.
 The aggregate sentence was “12 year[s] loss of license and . . .
 225 days [in] jail.
 Ibid.

 Applying the legal principles discussed above, the Federico court held that it is unconstitutional for a defendant to be sentenced to more than 180 days of confinement on factually related offenses without the benefit of jury trial – specifically when the defendant is convicted of a third or subsequent offense of driving while intoxicated along with driving on the revoked list.
 The Appellate Division’s holding in Federico is directly applicable to the instant case.